jeffIshmael/web3Tickets/README.md

 - **NFT Ticketing System**: All tickets will be issued as NFTs, providing a secure and verifiable method of ticket distribution.
 This system will prevent ticket scalping and fraud by ensuring each ticket is unique and traceable.
 - **Blockchain-Based Transactions**: All ticket sales and transfers will be recorded on the blockchain, ensuring transparency and immutability of all transactions.
 - **User-Friendly Interface**: The platform will be designed with a focus on usability, ensuring a seamless experience for both event organizers and attendees.

+#### Additional Features
+- **Rating Section**: There is a section where only those who bought the tickets rate how the event was.
+This section only works after the event has passed.
+- **Interact Section**: There is a section where ticket holders can interact by posting comments.
+Ticket holders can also use this section to give feedback on how the event was.

 ## Installation and Setup